-Writing engaging content doesn’t mean your every blog post must go viral, not even remotely close to that.
+Writing engaging content doesn’t mean that every blog post must go viral.
+It’s not even remotely close to that.

-The next time you sit down on a couch to write a blog post for your company’s blog, remember that you WANT TO SOLVE A PROBLEM not looking out for the search engine traffic.
+The next time you sit down to write a blog post for your company, remember that you WANT TO SOLVE A PROBLEM.
+You’re not just looking out for search engine traffic.

 So before you leave this page, please answer a simple question: